 - Make your cuts at a 45-degree angle, about 1/4 inch above a bud that is facing toward the outside of the plant.

-- Make sure it is a clean cut (not ragged)
+- Make sure it is a clean cut, not ragged (Enlarge photo above right)

 - Remove all broken, dead, dying or diseased wood (Any branches that look dry, shriveled or black.
 Cut until the inside of the cane is white.)

 - Remove any weak or twiggy branches thinner than a pencil.

 - If cane borers are a problem in your area, seal the cut with a white glue, such as Elmer’s.

 Timing is determined by the class of the rose plant and the hardiness zone in which it is growing.
 Most rose pruning is done in the spring, with the blooming of the forsythia as a signal to get moving.
 If you don't have forsythia, watch for when the leaf buds begin to swell on your rose plants, meaning the bumps on the canes get larger and reddish in color.

 Hybrid tea roses are the most particular about pruning.
 If you don't know what type of rose you have, watch the plant for a season.
 If it blooms on the new growth it sends out that growing season, prune while dormant or just about to break dormancy, as stated above.
 If it blooms early, on last year's canes, don't prune until after flowering.

 Modern Ever-Blooming Roses & Floribunda: These bloom best on the current season's growth.
 Prune hard (½ to 2/3 the plant's height) in the spring and remove old woody stems.
 Leave 3-5 healthy canes evenly spaced around the plant.
 Cut them at various lengths from 18 - 24 inches, to encourage continuous blooming.